 The ratings that can be achieved are:

-4 Star Green Star NZ Certified Rating - signifying 'Best Practice'
+4 Green Star NZ Certified Rating - signifying 'Best Practice'

-5 Star Green Star NZ Certified Rating - signifying 'New Zealand Excellence'
+5 Green Star NZ Certified Rating - signifying 'New Zealand Excellence'

-6 Star Green Star NZ Certified Rating - signifying 'World Leadership'
+6 Green Star NZ Certified Rating - signifying 'World Leadership'

 Refer to www.nzgbc.org.nz for more information.

-The Amesbury School design team have incorporated a variety of environmental attributes and principles that will contribute to a 5 Green Star NZ Certified Rating.
-These environmental attributes will reduce the impact of the buildings' construction and ongoing resource requirements, and will also provide an important learning resource for all those that pass through its gates.
+The Amesbury School design team incorporated a variety of environmental attributes and principles that contributed to a 5 Green Star NZ Certified Rating.
+These environmental attributes reduced the impact of the buildings' construction and ongoing resource requirements, and also provide an important learning resource for all those that pass through its gates.